-- \ to limit the risks of Health & Safety issues at MIP. - \ to provide and maintain safe equipment - \ to ensure all designated individuals are competent to fulfil their roles. - \ to minimise the risks of accidents and to maintain safe and healthy working conditions
+- \ to limit the risks of Health & Safety issues at MIP. - \ to provide and maintain safe equipment - \ to ensure all designated individuals are competent to fulfil their roles. - \ to minimize the risks of accidents and to maintain safe and health working conditions.